Episode #89

 2. If they refuse, remember that you can take it with you!
 Consider the pay off of investing in yourself, in terms of happiness, in terms of contribution to your field, in terms of pay.
 You are worth it!

-3. Consider applying for Amplify: Faculty Writing Accelerator, my 6-month long program designed for you, whether you want to build a sustainable, scalable writing system, go up for tenure with confidence and ease, take control of your career direction, or find a supportive community that understands your struggles.
-Click here to apply, but don’t wait, applications close soon and we get started on September 1st, 2021.
+3. Consider applying for Navigate: Your Writing Roadmap®, my 12-week program designed for you, whether you want to build a sustainable, scalable writing system, go up for tenure with confidence and ease, take control of your career direction, or find a supportive community that understands your struggles.
+Click here to catch program details and apply!

 Connect with me: